wahani/dat/README.md

 I took the examples from the introductory vignette of dplyr.
 Things that are not
 supported:

-- no rename
+- rename
-- no distinct
+- distinct
-- no transmute
+- transmute

 But you still work with data frames.
 So you can go back or mix in dplyr features when you need them.